 What non-financial terms can be included in a settlement agreement?

 - clauses that expect you not to ‘bad-mouth’ or disparage your employer (you can ask for the same from them)

-What is the average settlement agreement payout?
+What’s an average settlement agreement payout?

 Employers are not bound to use the same maximum payments, but they do use them as guidelines when negotiating settlement agreement payments with employees.
 These maximums don’t apply for certain claims, in particular discrimination or whistleblowing.

 How does a settlement payment compare with a tribunal award?